Fijian Drua: Name and colours

 The team is named after the drua, a traditional Fijian double canoe that served as warships in naval battles.
 The team's logo originally pictured a drua stylised inside a rugby ball, to symbolise Fijian players' speed, agility and flair.
 It was replaced when the team joined Super Rugby, with the new logo picturing a drua.
 The Fijian Drua colours while participating in the National Rugby Championship were sky blue, black and white.

+The Drua franchise has galvanised the small island nation which has a huge fanbase both in Fiji and abroad.
+Home games for the Drua are always packed with the sounds of their battle cry 'Toso Drua Toso echoing throughout all their games.
+The team has also led to the resurgence of the national Flying Fijians team to be competitive at the top level as it has a squad of local based players playing in an elite professional competition and has unearthed stars such as Vinaya Habosi, Selestino Ravutaumada, Iosefo Masi, and Isoa Nasilasila.

 Sponsorship

 When the team competed in the National Rugby Championship, Fiji Airways were the principal sponsor for the Drua, signing a five-year deal in late 2017, and ISC were their kit manufacturer.
 The team was also sponsored by Paradise Beverages, with the Fiji Gold Beer logo and the Ratu Rum brand appearing on the sleeves and back of the jersey.

 On 27 October 2021, New Balance were announced as the official apparel partner for the team in Super Rugby on a three-year deal.
-On 11 November 2021, Rooster Chicken were announced as one of the teams jersey sponsors on a three-year deal, while on 16 November 2021, PacificAus (a sports programme set up by the Australian government) were announced as sponsors of the team on a three-year deal.
-On 17 November 2021, during the teams kit reveal for the 2022 season, Swire Shipping were announced as the teams naming rights sponsor for 2022, while Fiji Airways will return to sponsor the side as a jersey sponsor.
+On 11 November 2021, Rooster Chicken were announced as one of the team's jersey sponsors on a three-year deal, while on 16 November 2021, PacificAus (a sports programme set up by the Australian government) were announced as sponsors of the team on a three-year deal.
+On 17 November 2021, during the team's kit reveal for the 2022 season, Swire Shipping were announced as the team's naming rights sponsor for 2022, while Fiji Airways will return to sponsor the side as a jersey sponsor.